This week I’m taking you behind the scenes of a typical week for me . . .

 On a Thursday Glenda Young will send me the next Riverside instalment, and that’s always a treat.
 I read that then send it over to Lucy to let her have a look.

-Before we know it it’s time for our Friday Fiction Catch-Up and we breath out and get ready to do it all again the following week!
+Before we know it it’s time for our Friday Fiction Catch-Up.
+Then we breath out and get ready to do it all again the following week!

-Read Fiction Ed Lucy’s behind the scenes blog here.
+Read Fiction Ed Lucy’s blog from behind the scenes.